 Interview Question: What Is Your Greatest Weakness?

 What's the best way to talk about weaknesses at job interviews?
-When you’re asked about your weakness or aspects about yourself that you want to respond, It's important to respond carefully.
+When you’re asked about your weaknesses or aspects about yourself that you want to discuss, it's important to respond carefully.
 You don't want to cast any doubt on your ability to do the job.
 However, you also don’t want to come across as arrogant or dishonest by claiming that you don’t have any weaknesses.

 There are several different ways to answer when you're asked during a job interview what your greatest weakness is.
 You can mention skills that aren't critical for the job, discuss skills you have improved on, or turn a negative into a positive.
 Even though the question is about weaknesses, your answer should always be framed around the positive aspects of your skills and abilities as an employee.